PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-06 07:36:05
+Last updated: 2024-04-06 07:37:12
-Random Quote: Help was not promised, lovely girl.
-Only death.  -  Jaqen H'ghar
+Random Quote: All I know is, he's not in the same grade as me anymoreAnd I'm thrilled. - Missy